MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-rules-to-automatically-create-or-update-records.md

 > [!NOTE]
 > When an automatic record creation (ARC) rule is applied to an Email queue item, it gets deactivated.

 ## Rules in solutions

- The record creation and update rules can be packaged as a part of the Dataverse platform solution.
-Customizers and developers distribute solutions so organizations can use the Dataverse platform to install and uninstall the business functionality defined by the solution.
+ The record creation and update rules can be packaged as a part of Dataverse solution.
+Customizers and developers distribute solutions so organizations can use Dataverse to install and uninstall the business functionality defined by the solution.

  Keep the following things in mind about using rules in solutions:

-- Any rule that you created in [!INCLUDE[pn_crm_online_2015_update_1](../includes/pn-crm-online-2015-update-1.md)] or later can’t be exported to an earlier release.
+- Any rule that you created in [!INCLUDE[pn_crm_online_2015_update_1](../includes/pn-crm-online-2015-update-1.md)] or later can’t be exported to a previous release.

 - Any rules upgraded to and edited in [!INCLUDE[pn_crm_online_2015_update_1](../includes/pn-crm-online-2015-update-1.md)] or later can’t be exported back to an earlier release.

 ## Prerequisites

-Before you can use automatic record creation rules, be sure your external application/social engagement system is already integrated with your Dataverse platform instance.
+Before you can use automatic record creation rules, be sure your external application/social engagement system is already integrated with your Dataverse instance.

-If your instance meets the prerequisites, all you need to do is set up rules in the Dataverse platform that will automatically create or update a support case, lead, opportunity, appointment, task, and more from incoming activities.
+If your instance meets the prerequisites, all you need to do is set up rules in Dataverse that will automatically create or update a support case, lead, opportunity, appointment, task, and more from incoming activities.

 ## Set up a rule to create and update records automatically